 Maybe you are trying to get your stakeholders to try new things and new ways of working but are meeting with some resistance.
 Find a stakeholder who is a willing guinea-pig and then use the story of how you helped them to adopt those new ways and how it benefitted them to win over others.

 Do you suspect your budget is going to be wasted on training that isn’t really needed?
-Have you ever wanted to make the process more effective, but been so busy delivering training that you never get the chance to unpack what’s working and what’s not?
+Have you ever wanted to make the process more effective, but been so busy that you never get the chance to unpack what’s working and what’s not?
+Do you want to be able to demonstrate value to your stakeholders?

-If you answered yes to either of these questions, you’re in the right place.
-That’s exactly why I’ve written How to Not Waste Your Money on Training.
+If you answered yes to any of these questions, then that is exactly why I’ve written How to Not Waste Your Money on Training.
 This book is a practical look at how you can avoid wasting money on training that may not be needed.
+It is also a valuable insight into how to find out hat the organisation really needs, and that might NOT be training!!

 Before you buy this book, I would love to give you an idea of what you’ll get out of it, because your time is important to me.
 It is about how you can help your colleagues perform better, as well as measuring that improvement.